kyletolle/the-mechanism-collection/index.md

 It desires to cover and consume and feed itself, gorging to as to multiply.

 #TODO: Declaring what will happen in the future.
+The destruction has begun and there is no end in sight.

 We, the crawling muck, have only limited time before she is fully awakened and her attention is focused on us.
 To be rid of the eaters of the song.

+We've taken up residence on hallowed ground, tarnishes the land, sullied the air, corrupted the native presence and hope with our greed, malice, bickering, and thoughtlessness.

 And where She had rested peacefully before, She set to reclaim herself and be rid of the pestilance, the virii, fungus, parasites.